merantix-momentum/squirrel-core/docs/advanced/iterstream.rst

     add 1 to 0
     multiply 10 to 1

 Similar as before, the execution is done lazily.
-The only difference is that we wrap the function inside a custom `Composable` class.
+The only difference is that we wrap the function inside a custom :py:class:`Composable` class.
 Writing custom Composable classes allows us to modify the iteration process.
-Some use-cases for custom `Composable`s include:
+Some use-cases for custom Composables include:

     #.
 We need to instantiate a expensive resource only once in the constructor e.g. a database connection or a R-CNN feature extractor.